 Before Spanish colonization, Templo Mayor served as the religious center for the Aztec people.
-When Spanish Conquerors arrived in the late 14th century, the temple was among many that were destroyed and built over.
-It wasn't until 1978 that the temple dedicated to the Aztec gods Huitzilopochtli and Tlaloc (gods of war and water) was unearthed in the heart of Mexico City.
+When Spanish conquistadors arrived in the late 14th century, the temple was among many that were destroyed and built over.
+It wasn't until 1978 that the temple dedicated to the Aztec gods Huitzilopochtli and Tláloc (gods of war and water) was unearthed in the heart of Mexico City.
 Today, the area remains an active archeological site and the adjoining museum houses more than 7,000 artifacts from the site.

 You'll find the Templo Mayor and its museum located one block northwest of the Zócalo metro station.
 The museum and ruins are open Tuesday to Sunday (closed Mondays) from 9 a.m. to 5 p.m.
-Admission costs 70 pesos (about $4) for adults and is free for children and senior citizens.
-You can save money by visiting on Sundays when admission is free.
+Admission costs 75 pesos (about $4) for adults and is free for children and senior citizens.
+If you're hoping to avoid crowds, do not visit on a Sunday, when admission is free for Mexican residents.
 For more information, visit the museum's website.